koriroys/rails-coding-test-master/README.md

 6. Extend ruby Hash Class to use your own implementation of the [Hash#dig](http://ruby-doc.org/core-2.3.0_preview1/Hash.html#method-i-dig) method without ruby 2.3.
 Make it available in the Rails app.

+1: a library already exists that does this, so why would I re-invent it?
+Just adding the gem to Gemfile makes it available to use in the Rails app.
+Plus it is tested and seems to follow the Ruby 2.3 behavior.
+So I will use that: e.g.: https://github.com/Invoca/ruby_dig

 7. Analytics

   *We need a weekly summary page displaying:*